Airbus : Boeing crisis, trade tensions cast pall over air show | MarketScreener

 GULF TENSIONS

-But it could unveil a number of deals favouring widebody jets where it has the upper hand against Airbus, including at least a dozen 787 aircraft for Korean Air Lines.
+But it could unveil a number of deals favoring widebody jets where it has the upper hand against Airbus, including at least a dozen 787 aircraft for Korean Air Lines and some demand for 777 freighters.
+Airbus is meanwhile set to confirm an order for A330neo jets from Virgin Atlantic.

+"We'll have some orders flow.
+We anticipate some widebody orders that you'll be hearing about through the week.
+But that's not our focus for the show," Muilenburg told reporters.

 Robert Stallard of Vertical Research Partners expects roughly 800 aircraft orders at the show, but noted it can be hard to tell which are truly new, firm business or old orders, or switched models.
 That compares with some 959 orders and commitments at the Farnborough Airshow last year.